-As a shy ten-year old, I left a cinema in Salisbury in the late 1970s in awe at the majesty of the first Star Wars film and the intimidating presence of Darth Vader.
+As a shy ten-year old, I left a cinema in Salisbury, UK in the late 1970s in awe at the majesty of the first Star Wars film and the intimidating presence of Darth Vader.

 Life turns full circle.

-This is just a quick look back at my experiences on the Sunday.
+This is just a quick look back at my experiences at my first-ever Vienna Comic Con Sunday (2018).
 I could talk a lot about the cosplayers, the live action, the guests, and the exhibitors, but let us begin with the most important aspect: the pervading spirit.

 Despite making my living through words, I find it hard to describe.
-But there was simply an atmosphere of openness and acceptance, a natural friendliness…perhaps a shared sense that we’re all just living out our various fandoms, with no need to justify or defend our love of fantasy, film, comics or cult heroes (and heroines).
-We are all equal under the Comic Con sun.
+But an atmosphere of openness and acceptance dominated…a natural friendliness…perhaps a shared sense that we’re all just living out our various fandoms, with no need to justify or defend our love of fantasy, film, comics or cult heroes (and heroines).
+We’re all equal under the Comic Con sun.

 You want costumes?

-As a first-time visitor, the lasting impression was of the hundreds of cosplayers.
+The hundreds of cosplayers left a lasting impression.
 Frankly, the quality of the costumes was outstanding.
 Many of them looked as if they’d just come off the film set or fallen out of the pages of the comic book.

 As a Star Wars fan, there’s nothing better than finding yourself in the middle of a scene from a film, with cosplayers and scenery creating one of those photo opportunities that has you messaging your friends in trembling excitement afterwards.